 PARK(ing) Day Miami turns metered parking spots into temporary mini-parks and fun public spaces for people.

 While legislation to regulate parklets in Miami is still being ironed out, the innovative studio brainstormed ways of making a demonstration parklet that didn’t need a permanent location.
 The studio has designed and built a 70 SF parklet on wheels – a tiny park that fits into no more than two parking spaces.

-The parklet would be a gift to densely-populated areas, neighborhoods in Miami with one of the lowest indexes of open space per capita in the country.
+The parklet would be a gift to densely-populated areas, neighborhoods in Miami with one of the country’s lowest indexes of open space per capita.

 For more information about the project and the opportunity to host the parklet, please visit: http://trailerparklet.com/